Nic-Horton/initiative-finder/README.md

 <a name="about-the-project"></a>

 This project was created to be the solution to the hardship of tracking inititative in Pathfinder.
 Tracking has never been easier with InitFindr!
-DMs, new and seasoned, will be able to focus more on the story and less on the Math!
+GMs, new and seasoned, will be able to focus more on the story and less on the Math!

 Here's why:
-* Character and Creature creation
+* Character and Monster creation
 * Ablity to pre set battles
 * Easy to add combatants to tracker
 * Roles initiative and sorts from highest roll